Koushikphy/Koushikphy.github.io/_posts/2019-05-19-ubuntu_install.md

 Now open ubuntu tweak tool and set up new icons from appearance menu.

 ## 8. Setting up git
-If you are a programmer and living in 2019 then you must be using `git` for manging your projects and programmes.
+If you are a programmer and living in 2019 then you must be using `git` for managing your projects and programmes.
 Install and setup git by
 ```
 sudo apt install git
 git config --global user.name "Your Name"